 Treating dry skin and hair.
 Because these conditions are so common, many remedies are available.
 Protect your skin from sun exposure with sun blocks, hats, and clothing.
 Use moisturizers and hair conditioners, especially in the dry winter months.
 Buying a moisturizer is one case in which the old adage "you get what you pay for" doesn't hold true.
 Inexpensive and effective moisturizers are widely available and often equal or superior to high-end products.
 For instance, petroleum jelly is an inexpensive and highly effective moisturizer for skin that is extremely dry.

 Menopause is no longer the obvious sign of aging it once was.
-Menopause: Managing the Change of Life takes a view of the whole woman and helps her sort through the latest medical findings and choose the most practical strategies for making her midlife transition as easily as possible.
+A Guide to Women's Health: Fifty and Forward takes a view of the whole woman and helps her sort through the latest medical findings and choose the most practical strategies for making her midlife transition as easily as possible.